K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. CPU Threshold Value(%) : Enter the minimum and maximum CPU value of the notification.
 (Notification appears when the instance increases/decreases than what is applied at the CPU value percentage.)

-4. Memory Threshold Value(%):Enter the minimum and maximum memory value of the notification.
+4. Memory Threshold Value(%): Enter the minimum and maximum memory value of the notification.
 (Number of Instances increases when CPU percentage increases than the applied maximum instance.
 On the other hand, the number of instances decreases when the instance is lower than the minimum instance)

 5. Time Measure(Second): Apply time measurement.
 The average value of each instance's memory and CPU values for the measured time is calculated and auto-scaling is applied.